 What You Do:

-- Cut ten fish shapes, about 6-inches long each, out of the construction paper in different colors.
+- Cut ten fish shapes, each about 6-inches long, out of the different colors of construction paper.

 - Write a different number from 1 to 10 on each fish.